iterative/dvc.org/content/docs/command-reference/add.md

 Only the hash values of the `dir/` directory (with `.dir` file extension) and `file2` have been cached.

-## Example: Transfer to an external cache
+## Example: Adding large data without using the disk {#straight-to-cache}

 Sometimes you may want to add a large dataset currently found in an external location, so it becomes local to the project.
-But what if there's not enough disk space to download the data first?
+But what if there's not enough disk space to download the data?

 The `--out` option lets you add external data in a way that it's
 <abbr>cached</abbr> first, and then